 Myohoin Temple is a monzeki temple dating from the early Heian period.
-This temple has Sanjusangendo as its sub-temple, and together with Shorenin Temple and Sanzenin Temple, is known as one of the “Three Monzeki Temples of the Tendai Sect” and is a temple of great prestige.
+This temple has famous Sanjusangendo as its sub-temple.
+And together with Shorenin Temple and Sanzenin Temple, is known as one of the “Three Monzeki Temples of the Tendai Sect”.
+It means that it is a temple of great prestige.

 The interior of the Myohoin building is usually closed to the public.
-But the precincts of the temple are freely accessible.
+But the precincts of the temple are freely accessible throughout a year.

-The treasury (Kuri) is a national treasure.
+The treasury building (Kuri) of this temple is a national treasure.
 Toyotomi Hideyoshi built it for a festival during the Momoyama period.
 It is currently under repair.
 So you cannot see it now.

 The main hall enshrines Fugen Bosatsu (Fugen Bodhisattva), a Buddha riding on an elephant, as the principal deity.